Shine-Bright-Meow/SlimeVR-Hyperion-BMI-BNO-PCB-Case/README.md

 > These are my recommended sellers/stores and recommended components just for the main tracker unit.
 You can always purchase components from elsewhere and that you may need Additional components are needed for extensions.

 > [!NOTE]
 > Type-C Ports are more durable.
 As for charging, USB-C to USB-C Power Delivery doesn't work.
-Use USB-A to USB-C to charge trackers.
+Use USB-A to USB-C cables to charge trackers.

 > [!TIP]
 > In your AliExpress Cart, you can verify that you selected the correct variant of the component here.